 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND

-All pupils have the opportunity to partake in Outdoor Education once a week at The Heights, which involves activities such as mountain biking, kayaking and climbing.
+All pupils at KS1, 2 and 3 have the opportunity to partake in Outdoor Education once a week and to take as an option at KS4 at The Heights, Burnley, which involves activities such as orienteering, kayaking and climbing.
 Pupils are also able to take part in a number of school visits both within and outside the local area to support and enhance the curriculum.
 A risk assessment will always be carried out and procedures are put in place to ensure that no child will be unable to participate.
 Physical activities are included as part of the curriculum and cover a wide range of sports and exercise.
-Extra-curricular activities take place on selected days after school.

 Support for improving emotional and social development

-At The Heights, we pride ourselves on the pastoral support few offer pupils to improve their emotional and social development.
+At The Heights, Burnley, we pride ourselves on the pastoral support we offer pupils to improve their emotional and social development.
 We have a non-teaching pastoral team who provide support to pupils both in and outside the classroom.

 During social times some of our pupils are able to play games, read books and talk to members of staff.
 There are activities taking place in the canteen, LRC and sports hall for pupils to get involved in.

-We have a number of interventions to support SEMH within school including anger management, anxiety management, raising self-esteem and mentoring.
+We have a number of interventions to support SEMH within school including anger management, anxiety management, raising self-esteem, Lego therapy, Draw and Talk therapy, play sessions and mentoring.
 We can also refer pupils directly to our school nurse.